christophervanvalkenburgh-blip/Coding-assignments-CISC-187/EIGHT.md

 ## If a well-balanced binary search tree contains 1,000 values, what is the maximum number of steps it would take to search for a value within it?
 A well balanced BST has a search time of log2N.
 So the max steps here would be log2(1000) which is 9.97 steps.
 ## Write an algorithm that finds the greatest value within a binary search tree.
+Code or pseudocode was not stated so I went with pseudocode for this question.
 ```
 Algorithm FindGreatest(root)
   if root is null